 So, today we’re going to have a brief introduction and tour of four drivers which are part of the Appium driver bucket that you might not have used before.
 We’re going to talk about the Espresso driver, the Windows Driver,

-the MacOS driver, and the Raspberry Pi driver, which is for testing IoT devices.
-That’s definitely the most out there of all the we’re going to look at.
+the macOS driver, and the Raspberry Pi driver, which is for testing IoT devices.
+That’s definitely the most out-there of all we’re going to look at.

 And of course, we will also touch on Appium 2.0.
-I’ve been working on Appium 2.0 a little bit, and I thought it was time to start circulating my ideas about what Appium 2.0 is, what’s it’s kind of vision, and what are some of the technical possibilities and changes that you might expect when it’s released sometime next year.
+I’ve been working on Appium 2.0 a little bit, and I thought it was time to start circulating my ideas about what Appium 2.0 is, what’s the vision, and what are some of the technical possibilities and changes that you might expect when it’s released sometime next year.

 So first of all, let’s drive a little bit beyond mobile.
 Let’s go beyond the typical Android and iOS drivers that you probably use with Appium and talk about some of the other possibilities.
 The basic idea here is that Appium uses something called the Webdriver protocol to facilitate the communication between your test script and the Appium server, which then ultimately performs the automation commands that need to happen.